 The respondent is a 24-year-old man from Morocco, who traveled with a 20-year-old man as well from Morocco.
 This was his 6th pushback, as he had already been pushed back once from Greece to Turkey, and four times from Bulgaria to Turkey.

 The respondent and his friend kept waiting for 3 hours near the fence but in the forest and hid behind trees.
-At 9 pm on 18.01.2022, they cut the fence crossed to Bulgaria.
+At 9 pm on 18.01.2022, they crossed into Bulgaria.
 After crossing they started walking fast in the forest and tried to stay far away from the highway 7 of D535, which they saw on the map.
-They walked through the forest and mountain for 10 h for about 25 km with resting only 15 minutes 4 – 5 times.
+They walked through the forest and mountain for 10 hours for about 25 km with resting only 15 minutes 4 – 5 times.

 “We couldn’t sleep.
 If we sleep in that weather we would have died and we had really nothing to stop the cold from getting in our clothes.
 They were really cheap and barely could protect us from the cold wind”.